tsujamin/digi-approval/README.md

 DigiApproval
 ============

-DigiApproval is a proof-of-concept web-based business workflow tool developed as an entry to the ACT Government's (Digital Canberra Challenge)[http://digitalcanberrachallenge.com.au/].
+DigiApproval is a proof-of-concept web-based business workflow tool developed as an entry to the ACT Government's [http://digitalcanberrachallenge.com.au/](Digital Canberra Challenge).

 Copyright
 =========